Not just an replacement, but an improvement!

 What a white spark is:

 With any electronic device that gets hot, such as power resistors, large transistors and also electron tubes, the MAXIMUM values are fatal limits, and when exceeded a defect will occur sooner or later.
 If no effect seems to occur right now when you try it, you may likely get the defect later.
-So don't even think of using a power device at it's maximum values.
+So using a power device at it's maximum values is something that needs very wise consideration, and most of all: measurements.
+Just "see if it works" is no good way, and it proves not much.

 Apart from this, it is highly recommended to do a worst case test, with all possible tolerances at it's maximum, like maximum mains voltage, and maximum ambient temperature at the same time, use maximum output signal, and connect somewhat lower impedance speakers.
 THEN test if your tubes operate SAFELY below maximum limits.